lijianhualeigua/EGM/README.md

 Also, you do not need stdafx.* and targetver.h which are specific for Windows.

 Be sure to set correct remote IP address for external device in RobotStudio.

+The ros directory contains a simple ROS node which interfaces to EGM by a Xbox360 Joystick , using joint position control.